vandre-sales/meliva-ds/docs/docs/theming/color.md

 ### Surfaces

 Surfaces are background layers that other components and content rest on.
-Surface colors help convey hierarchy through a sense of elevation, where `--wa-color-surface-raised` would be the closest to the user (e.g., dialogs and popup menus) and `--wa-color-surface-lowered` would be the farthest away (e.g., wells).
+Surface colors help convey hierarchy through a sense of elevation, where `--wa-color-surface-raised` is the closest to the user (e.g., dialogs and popup menus) and `--wa-color-surface-lowered` is the farthest away (e.g., wells).

 | Custom Property               |  Preview                        |
 | ----------------------------- | ------------------------------- |